faenrandir/a_careful_examination/documents/book_of_mormon/king_james_version_errors_in_isaiah.md

     It is worth noting that the KJV carries these specific translation errors across both the 1611 and 1769 King James versions, so [they are not unique to the 1769 version]({{ "/errors-represented-across-both-1611-and-1769-kjv/" | relative_url }}) and no other version or printing of the King James Bible, as implied by the question.
 That said, the Bible verses embedded in the Book of Mormon do show a clear reliance on the 1769 King James version of the Bible and _not_ on the 1611 version.[^1769kingjames]  So, until someone demonstrates the uniqueness of translation errors to the 1769 version (say, compared to other editions or printings of the King James Bible), the question is probably better shortened, as I did in this analysis.

+[^historical]:  None of these statements should be viewed as concessions for a non-historical Book of Mormon: in various ways, these scholars have argued for a divine and/or a historical Book of Mormon despite these acknowledgements and in some instances have provided contextualizations for understanding the errors as part of a divine/historical process.